Texas vs. Gonzaga odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 Top Texas vs. Gonzaga predictions

-The model projects the Longhorns to have four players score 14.0 or more points, including Dailyn Swain, who is projected to score 17.6 points.
+The model projects the Longhorns to have four players score 14 or more points, including Dailyn Swain, who is projected to score 17.6 points.
 The Bulldogs are projected to have two players score 13 or more points, led by Graham Ike, who is projected to score 22.2 points.
-The model is projecting 156 combined points.
+The model is projecting 156 combined points, as the Over clears 74% of the time.
 You can get the spread pick at SportsLine.

 How to make Texas vs. Gonzaga picks

-Now, the model simulated every possession of Texas vs. Gonzaga 10,000 times and says one side of the spread is the better value.
+Now, the model simulated every possession of Texas vs. Gonzaga 10,000 times and says one side of the spread hits more than 50% of the time.
 You can only see that pick at SportsLine.

-So who wins Texas vs. Gonzaga, and which side of the spread is the better value?
+So who wins Texas vs. Gonzaga, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Texas vs. Gonzaga spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.